canonical/ops-lib-pgsql/README.md

             return
         if event.relation.id not in (r.id for r in self.model.relations['db']):
             return  # Deferred event for relation that no longer exists.

+        if event.database != 'mydbname':
+            # Leader has not yet set requirements.
+Defer, or risk connecting to
+            # an incorrect database.
+            event.defer()
+            return

-        # The connection to the primary database have been created, changed or removed.
+        # The connection to the primary database has been created,
-        # More specific events are available, but most charms will find it easier
+        # changed or removed.
+More specific events are available, but
-        # to just handle the Changed events.
+        # most charms will find it easier to just handle the Changed
-        # event.master is None if the master database is not available, or
+        # events. event.master is None if the master database is not
-        # a pgsql.ConnectionString instance.
+        # available, or a pgsql.ConnectionString instance.
         self.state.db_conn_str = None if event.master is None else event.master.conn_str
         self.state.db_uri = None if event.master is None else event.master.uri